 To cater to contributors who identify with specific causes and given the significant funds needed for major building projects, the archdiocese and the Catholic Foundation have set up restricted funds for specific purposes under the umbrella of the GIFT campaign.

-These include funds for building projects (Bethany East, St Francis Xavier Seminary Building and Archdiocesan Hub), for clergy welfare and retirement, and sinking funds for buildings and lease renewal.
+These include funds for building projects (Bethany East, St Francis Xavier Seminary Building and Catholic Hub), for clergy welfare and retirement, and sinking funds for buildings and lease renewal.

 Contributions towards these funds are generally solicited and directly received from members of the Catholic community.
 From time to time, the Catholic Foundation will call for contributions to specified restricted funds, including holding specific fundraising events.